faaraan1997/faaraan1997/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Machine Learning and web-development projects.
+- 🔭 I’m currently working on AI & ML projects.
 - 🌱 I’m currently learning best practices for ML and web-development
 - 👯 I’m looking to collaborate on ML and web-development
 - 🤔 I’m looking for help with AI and javascripts.